-6. The sentence "Hearings with the independent dispute committee took place in November and December 2019." shall be replaced by "The hearing with the independent dispute committee took place in December 2019." in the third subparagraph of the paragraph entitled "Interest rate derivatives claims" in section entitled "General Information - Litigation" beginning on page 106 of the Registration Document and therefore the aforementioned paragraph shall be deleted and restated as follows:
+6. The sentence "As of 1 July 2019, the required process under the uniform recovery framework had been completed for approximately 99% of all customers in scope." shall be replaced by "In July 2020, the independent derivative dispute committee rejected all claims by the client against ING in ING's last open file under the uniform recovery framework." at the end of the second subparagraph of the paragraph entitled "Interest rate derivatives claims" in section entitled "General Information - Litigation" beginning on page 106 of the Registration Document.
+Furthermore, the final subparagraph of the aforementioned paragraph shall be deleted Therefore, the aforementioned paragraph shall be deleted and restated as follows: